kivy/kivy-sdk-packager/osx/README.md

 - creating a Kivy.app directory from scratch

-    - `./create-osx-bundle`: will create a Kivy.app using system python and stable branch of kivy
+    - `./create-osx-bundle`: will create a Kivy.app using system python and stable branch of kivy.
+    - `./create-osx-bundle python2 master`: will create a Kivy.app using system python and master branch of kivy.
-    - `./create-osx-bundle python3` will create a Kivy.app embedding python3 and stable branch of kivy
+    - `./create-osx-bundle python3`: will create a Kivy.app embedding python3 and stable branch of kivy.
-    - `./create-osx-bundle python3 master` will create a Kivy.app embedding python3 and master branch of kivy
+    - `./create-osx-bundle python3 master`: will create a Kivy.app embedding python3 and master branch of kivy.

 - packaging a Kivy application using the previously generated Kivy.app